-''' Dos.fileout on # on|off, default=off
+Dos.fileout on # on off, default=off

 NEGF.Dos.energyrange -15.0 25.0 5.0e-3 #default=-10.0 10.0 5.0e-3 (eV)

 NEGF.Dos.energy.div 200 # default=200

-NEGF.Dos.Kgrid 1 1 # default=1 1 '''
+NEGF.Dos.Kgrid 1 1 # default=1 1

 When you want to calculate DOS, the keyword 'Dos.fileout' should be set to 'on' as usual.
 Also, the energy range where DOS is calculated is given by the keyword 'NEGF.Dos.energyrange', where the first and second numbers correspond to the lower and upper bounds, and the third number is an imaginary number used for smearing out DOS.
 The energy range specified by 'NEGF.Dos.energyrange' is divided by the number specified by the keyword 'NEGF.Dos.energy.div'.
 The numbers of k-points to discretize the reciprocal vectors $\tilde{\mathbf{b}}$ and $\tilde{\mathbf{c}}$ are specified by the keyword 'NEGF.Dos.Kgrid'.
-The set of numbers given by 'NEGF.Dos.Kgrid' tends to be larger than that by 'NEGF.scf.Kgrid' because of computational efficiency.
-After the NEGF calculation with these parameters, you will find two files '.Dos.val' and '.Dos.vec', and can analyze those by the same procedure as usual.
+The set of numbers given by 'NEGF.Dos.Kgrid' tends to be larger than that by 'NEGF.Scf.Kgrid' because of computational efficiency.
+After the NEGF calculation with these parameters, you will find two files 'System.Name.Dos.val' and 'System.Name.Dos.vec', and can analyze those by the same procedure as usual.
 Also, it should be noted that the origin of energy is set to the chemical potential of the left lead.

-38.4 Step 3: The transmission and current
+42.4 Step 3: The transmission, current (density, and eigenchannel)

-After the calculations of the steps 2 and 3, you can proceed calculations of transmission and current by adding the following keywords to the input file used in the calculation of the step 2:
+After the calculations of the steps 2 and 3, you can proceed calculations of transmission, current (density), and eigenchannel.